 Though a tree may exhibit its beauty through flower and foliage, its character is revealed by its bark.
-Who cannot marvel at bark and branches that are smooth or furrowed or peeling or shiny or colorful or mottled or striped or contorted?
+Who cannot marvel at bark and branches that are smooth or furrowed or peeling, or shiny or colorful or mottled, or lenticeled or striped or contorted?
 For a specimen tree prominently featured in the landscape, the quality of its bark may be especially important to ensure four-season interest.
 So when selecting a new tree for your property, in addition to its habit and attributes (size, rate of growth, cold-hardiness, heat and drought tolerance, pest/disease susceptibility, etc.) and the site conditions (soil type and ph, moisture, sun/shade, nearby plants, etc.), be sure to take into account the color, texture, and shape not only of its foliage and flowers but of its trunk and branches too.

 Trees or shrubs to consider for their unusual or stunning bark

 - Carpinus caroliniana, (American hornbeam), blue-gray bark on fluted trunk remains mostly smooth even as tree ages;